dportik/Stacks_pipeline/docs/stacks_pipeline_wiki.md

 │	 └── hut_CG15146.tags.tsv
 ```

-Now all the ustacks output files are created, they are compatible, and they are in the same directory.
+Now all the ustacks output files are created, they are compatible, and they are in the same directory (along with copied fastq files).
 The remaining portion of the Stacks workflow (all steps after ustacks) can then be run using the `-a post-ustacks` option.
 In this example, we would use the following command:

 ```
 python Run_Stacks.py -o /Analysis/Stacks-Run -a post-ustacks -t 6
 ```

+**Note that in this case the `-i` flag should not be used because the fastq files have already been copied to the `-o` directory in the previous steps.**

 And that's it!
 If all remaining modules run successfully you should end up with a series of populations output directories.
 In each of the populations output directories, there will be a `populations.haplotypes.tsv` file.
 These `haplotypes.tsv` files are the main targets of the next major step in the pipeline.
 You can also include any number of the optional flags to change particular settings in **cstacks** or **populations** when running `-a post-ustacks`.